juju/docs/src/en/network-spaces.md

   accessible only by the applications.

 HAProxy is deployed inside the "dmz" space, it is accessible from the Internet and proxies HTTP requests to one or more Joomla units in the "cms" space.
 The backend MySQL for Joomla is running in the "database" space.
 All subnets within the "cms" and "database" spaces provide no access from outside the environment for security reasons.
-Using spaces for deployments like this allows Juju to have the necessary information about how to configure the firewall and access control rules.
-In this case, instances in "dmz" can only communicate with instances in "apps", which in turn are the only ones allowed to access instances in "database".

 !!!
-Note: Juju does not yet enforce these security restrictions.
-Having spaces and subnets available makes it possible to implement restrictions and access control in a future release.
+Note:
+    Future development will implement isolation among spaces via firewall and/or access control rules.
+This measns that only network traffic required for the applications to function will be allowed between spaces.

 ## Adding and listing spaces and subnets